nejib1/PHPAntiCrawler/README.md

 ```

 ## Why the script is useful ?
+1) We all hate that content from our sites is illegally copied.
-1) Parsers behind proxies or CloudFlare are detected, the script extract user's real IP.
+2) Parsers behind proxies or CloudFlare are detected, the script extract user's real IP.
-2) Your SEO will be not impacted, Google and Bing bots are whitelisted.
+3) Your SEO will be not impacted, Google and Bing bots are whitelisted.
+4) Each block, you (contact@yourdomain.com) will be notified by email immediately,

 By default, max calls are defined to 500 (line 8)  but you can change it